By Car: (approx 125 miles from HW)

 Nathan Tyson -

 Former Reading Youth player who scored 44 goals in 87 appearances for the Wanderers following an initial loan move from The Royals in December 2003.
-A fee of around £140,000 eventually made the move permanent but his scoring record attracted the attention of several higher league clubs with Forest eventually taking Tyson on loan in November 2005, with the deal made permanent in the January 2006 transfer fee - with Wycombe benefitting to the tune of £675,000.
+A fee of around £140,000 eventually made the move permanent but his scoring record attracted the attention of several higher league clubs with Forest eventually taking Tyson on loan in November 2005, with the deal made permanent in the January 2006 transfer window - Wycombe benefitting to the tune of £675,000.

 Jon-Paul Pittman - US born striker who made two substitute appearances for Forest as an 18 year old during the 2005/6 season.
 Went on to have loan spells with Hartlepool and Bury.
 Went on to sign for Doncaster and then Crawley Town in the Conference before Peter Taylor signed him for Wycombe in January 2009.
 Scored 17 goals in 82 games before being released by Wycombe and subsequently signing for Oxford United.